Moddable-OpenSource/moddable/documentation/network/network.md

 	import Parser from "dns/parser";

 The DNS parser class parses and returns a single resource record at a time to minimize memory use.
+It has parsers for the resource data of A, AAAA, PTR, SRV, TXT resource record types.

+> **Note**: The DNS Parser is a low level class used to build higher level services, such as mDNS.

 ### Parsing a DNS packet